ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 Trivy can scan your code for secrets, because it's not like you have ever had a developer push your precious AWS access key.
-I really wonder why we suddenly have EC2s booting up with the biggest possible instance size and GPU's.
+(I really wonder why we suddenly have EC2s with GPU's booting up?)
 It can scan for:

 * AWS access key